brendancooley/epbt/epbt.md

 # Appendix

-## Empirical Price Index: Estimating CES Taste Parameters
+## A: Empirical Price Index: Estimating Consumers' Price Elasticity and Taste Parameters

 Demand for variety $\omega$ is